 - Always understand what deliverables are expected

-- Make the life of your boss easier
+- Make the life of your partner or senior associate easier

-- Better to include something than to make it look like you forgot
+- Better to say something than to make it look like you forgot

 - Send pre-made alternatives (a Plan A, Plan B, and Plan C when you don’t have an idea of what is expected of you)